PTD-269/bitwise-arithmetic-/README.md

 ## Project Structure
 bitwise-arithmetic/
-├── src/
+├── src/                        # Source files
-│ ├── arithmetic.c // Implementation of arithmetic operations
+│   ├── arithmetic.c            # Implementation of arithmetic operations
-│ └── main.c // Main entry point of the program
+│   └── main.c                  # Main entry point of the program
-├── include/
+├── include/                     # Header files
-│ └── arithmetic.h // Header file for function declarations
+│   └── arithmetic.h            # Function declarations for arithmetic operations
-├── tests/
+├── tests/                      # Unit tests
-│ └── test_arithmetic.c // Unit tests for arithmetic operations
+│   └── test_arithmetic.c       # Unit tests for arithmetic operations
-├── Makefile // Makefile for building the project
+├── Makefile                    # Build configuration
-└── README.md // Project description and instructions
+└── README.md                   # Project description and instructions

 ## Header File: `arithmetic.h`
 The `arithmetic.h` header file contains the function declarations for the arithmetic operations implemented in the project.
 It serves as an interface for the `arithmetic.c` source file.